MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-capacity-required-service-resource.md

   - D365CS
 ---

-# Set the capacity (number of activities in stipulated time) for a service or resource
+# Set the capacity for a service or resource (Customer Service app)

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]